stressz05/PAFV2/README.md

 ### Notes

-This repository **_does not include_** the file responsible for the PHP database connection.
+This repository **_does_not include_** all the files necessary for the site to function.
+The missing files are:
+- `verificacao.php`
+- `conexao.php`
+It was decided by me not to place them mainly for safety reasons.
-If you need the file, please contact me.
+If you want the files, please contact me.

 ### Contributions